magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 ### Routing

-Now, all this routing where the transmission will occur will become costly, so its need to be node right.
-Lets go trough four strategies, which each are all possible to use and is field specific.
+Now, all this routing where the transmission will occur will become costly, so its need to be done right.

 > * **Maximum PA route**
 > * `Route with most PA` the first strategy could be to use the route with the most power available.
 This could be so nodes almost out of energy wont be used.